 Dr. Grainger received his B.A. in engineering and chemistry from Dartmouth College, Ph.D. in Pharmaceutical Chemistry from the University of Utah and performed postdoctoral research in interfacial chemistry and biophysics at the University of Mainz, Germany.

 James Runt, Ph.D.

-Dr. James Runt is a Professor Emeritus of Polymer Science in the MatSE Department at Penn State University.
+James Runt is Professor Emeritus of Polymer Science in the MatSE Department at Penn State University.
 His research interests focus on the relationship between polymer dynamics and nanoscale phase separation, and how these influence macroscopic properties and performance of multiphase polymer systems.
 He is a Fellow of the American Physical Society and the American Institute of Medical and Biological Engineers.
 He was a co-editor of an ACS Symposium Series book: Polymers for Energy Storage and Delivery: Polyelectrolytes for Batteries and Fuel Cells, and an editor of the ACS Professional Reference Series book: Dielectric Spectroscopy of Polymeric Materials: Fundamentals and Applications.